GinFdev/Intro/README.md

 ## Skills

-I'm proficient in Java, Javascript, and Solidity.
-Additionally, I have experience with front-end development and enjoy creating engaging, user-friendly interfaces that make blockchain technology more accessible.
+I'm proficient in Typescript, Rust and Solidity.
+I mainly work with the back-end

 ## Let's Connect and Build Something Amazing!